 The assistant director, or his or her designee, subject to the authority of the director, shall have the power to restore lost good conduct time in whole or in part upon a showing by the prisoner of subsequent good behavior and disposition to reform.

 For each month that a prisoner who has been sentenced to imprisonment for more than one month and not under sentence to imprisonment for life who has faithfully engaged in institutional industries there shall, with the consent of the director, upon the recommendations to him or her by the assistant director, institutions/operations, be deducted from the term or terms of the prisoner an additional two (2) days a month.

 Except those prisoners serving a sentence imposed for violation of subsection (a) or (b), for each month that a prisoner who has been sentenced to imprisonment for more than one month and not under sentence to imprisonment for life has participated faithfully in programs that have been determined by the director or his/her designee to address that prisoner’s individual needs that are related to his/her criminal behavior, there may, with the consent of the director and upon the recommendation of the assistant director, rehabilitative services, be deducted from the term or terms of the prisoner up to an additional five (5) days a month.
 Furthermore, whenever the prisoner has successfully completed such program, they may; with the consent of the director and upon the recommendation by the assistant director, rehabilitative services, be deducted from the term or terms of the prisoner up to an additional thirty (30) days.”

 Have You Or A Loved-One Been Sentenced To Prison?

-If you or someone you know has been sentenced to serve time at the ACI, call an Attorney that can position you or your loved-one for an early release.
-Whether it be via parole or good time, Attorney Noah Kilroy has the experience to help you navigate the system.
-Call our office today at: 401-855-9023.
+If you or someone you know has been sentenced to serve time at the ACI, call an Attorney that can position you or your loved one for an early release.
+Whether it be via parole or a good time, Attorney Noah Kilroy has the experience to help you navigate the system.
+Call our office today at 401-855-9023.